kzu/kzu.github.io/about/index.md

-﻿---
+---
 layout: page
 title: About
 ---

 My name is Daniel Cazzulino.

-Around the web my alias is usually "kzu" (pronounced like "kázu" rather than "kzú", since the letter k is "ka" in spanish):
+Around the web my alias is usually "kzu" (pronounced like "casu" rather than "kzoo", since the letter k is "ca" in spanish):

 - [Twitter](http://twitter.com/kzu)
 - [GitHub](https://github.com/kzu)